-Claire Turnbull from our West Cumbria office writes about the dangers of Japanese Knotweed when buying or selling your home.
+Claire Wilson from our West Cumbria office writes about the dangers of Japanese Knotweed when buying or selling your home.

 A recent Court of Appeal ruling in Network Rail Infrastructure Ltd v Williams and another EWCA Civ 1514 has many important implications when buying or selling a property.